Nena's Wellness Corner

 • 1 cup of fresh blueberries - I haven't tested frozen ones, but they might also do the trick; they might be a bit difficult to mash.

-• 3 tbsp melted butter or melted coconut oil
+• 3 tablespoon melted butter or melted coconut oil

 • Two eggs - leave them at room temperature for about 15 min